 The trustee must deposit any unclaimed dividends and unapplied balances in accordance with section 148(2) of the Act.

-The trustee should upload the report, along with the electronic sederunt book to BASYS and raise a notification to advise the trustee supervision team that it has been uploaded.
+The trustee should upload the report, along with the electronic sederunt book to BASYS and raise a notification to advise the team that it has been uploaded.

-Actions of the Trustee Supervision team
+Actions of the Bankruptcy Case Administration Team

-Upon the expiry of the 14 day period the Trustee Supervision team will:
+Upon the expiry of the 14 day period the team will:

 consider the information provided by the trustee and if appropriate request further information and/or evidence to be provided within 21 days of the request